-5 ancient Irish universities you have to apply to
+5 Oldest universities in Ireland you have to apply to

 There really are some amazing universities in Ireland for international students.
 There’s a top level education system, great employment prospects, beautiful cities and stunning countryside, as well as a unique history and culture.
 We’ve already gone into detail on the top reasons to study abroad in Ireland, so check out that article when you get a moment!